yochaigal/cairn/wip/2e/wilderness-exploration.md

 ## Travel Duration

-Traveling by maintained road incurs no penalties to a journey.
-Trails and boats adds one watch to the party's total travel duration.
-Traveling through the wilderness incurs a penalty of _two_ watches.
-If the party covers multiple types of terrain, only include penalties for the _most difficult_ terrain.
+- Traveling by maintained road incurs no penalties to travel, while trails and boats add one watch to the journey.
+- Traveling through the wilderness always incurs a penalty of _two_ watches.
+- If the party covers multiple types of terrain, only include penalties for the _most difficult_ terrain.

 To determine the distance between two points, combine the **Path** and **Terrain** type penalties.

-For example, if two **points** on the map are connected by a forest road, the total travel distance would be 2 **Watches** (+0 Watches for the road, +2 Watches for the **Tough** terrain).
+For example, if two **points** on the map are connected by a forest road, the total travel distance would be 2 **Watches** (+0 Watches for the road and +2 Watches for the **Tough** terrain).

 ## Wilderness Exploration Cycle